-‘It’s Just Everywhere Already’: How Delays in Testing Set Back the U.S. Coronavirus Response
+‘It’s just everywhere already’: How delays in testing set back the U.S. coronavirus response

 By Feb.
 24, as new cases of the virus began popping up in the United States, the state labs were growing frantic.

-The Association of Public Health Laboratories made what it called an “extraordinary and rare request” of Dr. Stephen Hahn, the commissioner of the FDA, asking him to use his discretion to allow state and local public health laboratories to create their own tests.
+The Association of Public Health Laboratories made what it called an “extraordinary and rare request” of Dr. Stephen Hahn, the commissioner of the FDA, asking him to use his discretion to allow state and local public health laboratories to create their own tests for the virus.

 “We are now many weeks into the response with still no diagnostic or surveillance test available outside of CDC for the vast majority of our member laboratories,” Scott Becker, the chief executive of the association, wrote in a letter to Hahn.